Music History (MUHI)

 MUHI 390.
 Undergraduate Seminar in Music History.
 3 Units.

 An intensive research seminar in music history for music majors.
+Counts as a Disciplinary Communication course.
 Counts as a SAGES Departmental Seminar course.

 MUHI 395A.
 Capstone for Music Majors A. 2 Units.

-Not required for the music major, but intended for music majors in concentrations other than Audio Recording who choose to complete a capstone project in music.
+Not required for the music major, but intended for music majors who need a Capstone in music.
 Course consists of projects varying according to the students' area of study and interests, but each must include a document of appropriate length and scope and must be presented publicly in an appropriate forum.
-MUHI 395A guides students through the preliminary stages of the project and preparation of a formal Capstone proposal.
+MUHI 395A guides students through the preliminary stages of the project.
+Counts as a Capstone Project course.
 Counts as a SAGES Senior Capstone course.
-Prereq: Successful completion of MUHI 201 and MUHI 202.
+Prereq: MUHI 201 and MUHI 202.

 MUHI 395B.
 Capstone for Music Majors B. 1 - 4 Units.

-Not required for the music major, but intended for music majors in concentrations other than Audio Recording who choose to complete a capstone project in music.
+Not required for the music major, but intended for music majors who choose to complete a capstone project in music.
 Course consists of projects varying according to students' area of study and interests, but each must include a document of appropriate length and scope and must be presented publicly in an appropriate forum.
 MUHI 395B guides students through completion of the project, including the document and public presentation.
+Counts as a Capstone Project course.
 Counts as a SAGES Senior Capstone course.
 Prereq: Successful completion of MUHI 395A.

 MUHI 399.
 Undergraduate Independent Studies.
 1 - 3 Units.